teaglu/configure/README.md

 ### docker://{secret}

-This creates a configuration based on a docker secret.
-The format may be either json or yaml, and if omitted json will be assumed.
+This creates a configuration based on a docker secret which can be in either JSON or YAML format.
+If the format is not specified by using the `format` local parameter, then the library will try to guess based on file extension.
+If there is no file extension or the extension is not `json`, `yaml`, or `yml` then JSON will be assumed.
 The configuration will be read once and not monitored because secrets are immutable.

 ### aws://appconfig/{application}/{configuration}/{environment}